Featured in MedTech Intelligence

 ‘For reliable systems, we need a different mindset.’

 We often say that reliability must be designed in, not tested in.
 What do we mean?

 I recall a debate from early in my career as a young software engineer about the merits of optimizing for the average case behavior versus optimizing for the worst case.
 The product in question had a lot of serial interfaces.
-Those arguing for the average case advocated to interrupt routines tied to each of the serial ports.
+Those arguing for the average case advocated interrupting routines tied to each of the serial ports.
 That way, if a subset of ports were active, the non-active ports would not use any processing cycles.
 This, they reasoned, would give optimal performance for a typical workload.
 My approach was to create one timer interrupt at a specified highest byte rate for the serial ports.
 My interrupt handler checked all the ports for data.
-This guaranteed a worst case throughput of the timer interrupt rate on all ports.
+This guaranteed a worst-case throughput of the timer interrupt rate on all ports.